gnujoow/ranger/README.md

 - Try it out in your own projects.
 - Introspect the types!
 Even without the docs finished, the library ships with 100% typescript to help you explore its capabilities.
 - [Read the contribution guidelines](https://github.com/tanstack/react-table/tree/alpha/CONTRIBUTING.md)
 - Write some docs!
-Start with the [API docs](https://github.com/tanstack/react-table/tree/alpha/docs/docs/api-reference) and try adding some information about one or more of the features.
+Start with the [ docs](https://github.com/TanStack/ranger/tree/main/docs/api/react) and try adding some information about one or more of the features.
 The types do a decent job of showing what's supported and the capabilities of the library.
 - Try your hand at migrating an example to v8!
 The todo list for the examples is above!
 - **Using a plugin?** Try rewriting your plugin (v8 doesn't have a plugin system any more) as a wrapping hook/function that uses `useTable` internally.
 The new API is much more powerful and easier to compose.
 If you find something you can't figure out, let us know and we'll add it to the API.